 If the home addition involves growing an area rather than putting on totally new rooms, you may not need to upgrade the HVAC system at all.
 This is usually the situation if your heating and cooling equipment was too large to begin with.
 Request a load calculation from a professional technician, like one from Midland Air Service Experts by calling 803-399-7208.
 This will determine if your current HVAC system can handle the changes you’ve made to your home.

 Option 2: HVAC System Upgrade

-Another option for bringing heat and air conditioning into your home addition is to lengthen the ductwork from your existing forced-air equipment.
+Another option for bringing heat and air conditioning into your home addition is to extend the ductwork from your existing forced-air equipment.
 If you use radiators or baseboard heating, you can add hot water piping to the new room.

 Option 3: Add a Ductless Mini-Split

 If you need help figuring out which HVAC option is right for you, let Midland Air Service Experts give our advice.
-We have a wealth of experience helping homeowners fine-tune their indoor comfort, with a commitment to efficiency and eco-friendly HVAC options.
+We have a lot of experience helping homeowners fine-tune their indoor comfort, with a commitment to efficiency and eco-friendly HVAC options.

 We’ll get started by conducting a load calculation to determine your needs.
 Then, we can give cost breakdowns for ductwork installation and system upgrades vs. putting in a ductless mini-split HVAC system.
 We’ll present you with all the options so you can make a wise decision.
 To start, call at 803-399-7208 to schedule an appointment today!